-In the mobile world, many additional challenges exist that are uncommon or uncritical in desktop or server software.
+In the mobile world, many challenges are uncommon or uncritical in desktop or server software.
 Testers must be aware of these challenges and how they might impact the success of the application.

 Typical challenges in the mobile world include:

-Multiple platforms and device fragmentation: Multiple OS types and versions, screen sizes, and quality of the display.
+- Multiple platforms and device fragmentation: Multiple OS types and versions, screen sizes, and display quality.

-Hardware differences in various devices: Various types of sensors and difficulty in simulating test conditions for constrained CPU and RAM resources.
+- Hardware differences in certain devices: several sensor types and difficulty in simulating test conditions for constrained CPU and RAM resources.

-The difference in user interface designs and user experience (UX) expectations from the platforms.
+- Different UI designs and UX expectations from the platforms.

-High feedback visibility resulting from bugs that have a high impact on users which may easily result in them publishing feedback on online marketplaces.
+- High feedback visibility resulting from bugs that have a high impact on users.
+This may easily result in them publishing feedback on online market places.

-Marketplace publishing which requires additional approval cycles for publishing by market place owners such as Google Play or Apple App Store.
+- Market place publishing – requires additional approval cycles for publishing by market place owners such as Google Play or Apple App Store.

 The impact of these challenges includes:

-Large numbers of devices required for testing, which drives up the cost.
+- A large number of devices is required for testing, which drives up the cost.

-New features being released in every version of the underlying operating system.
+- New features are released in every version of the underlying operating system.

 The following two examples illustrate typical challenges and their potential impact:

-Different devices have different types of sensors and tests need to account for these.
+- Different devices have different types of sensors and tests need to account for them.
 Every new sensor added to the hardware may require additional backward compatibility testing.